Program Category: Dual-Degree Program

 If you have recently received an academic degree or have recent academic experience, it is preferred that both letters of recommendation be from faculty.
 If you have not been enrolled in an academic program in recent years, one academic reference is sufficient with the second letter from a professional reference.

 All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English must submit scores of the Test of English as a Foreign Language (TOEFL) or IELTS.

 |Early Deadline for Fall Admission:||Friday, January 15, 2021|

 |Regular Deadline for Fall Admission:||Thursday, March 18, 2021|

 |Writing Sample Number of Pages:||15-20|

 |Letter of Recommendation:||2|

 Foreign Language Area and Area Studies (FLAS) Fellowships are available for applicants who are US citizens or permanent residents.
 If you are applying for the FLAS Fellowship, you must submit your admission application, including the FLAS essay, by the fellowship application deadline.
 Note: FLAS applicants are required to notify the MA/MSc program office by writing to worldhistory [at] columbia.edu.

-The MA/MSc program offers Tuition Reduction Scholarships (TRS) based on merit and need.
-To apply for a TRS, please submit a brief statement (up to one page) to worldhistory [at] columbia.edu.
-For more information on the TRS and other fellowship opportunities, see the International and World History website.
+The MA/MSc program offers Tuition Reduction Fellowships (TRF) based on merit and need.
+Priority consideration is given to applications submitted by January 15.
+If you are interested in applying for a TRF award, please contact worldhistory [at] columbia.edu for additional instructions.
+For more information, see the International and World History website.